BlackViking163/CoveSecure/docs/user-manual.md

 ## Introduction

-The GRC Risk Register is a comprehensive web-based application designed to help organizations manage their governance, risk, and compliance requirements.
+The CoveSecure is a comprehensive web-based application designed to help organizations manage their governance, risk, and compliance requirements.
 This application provides a centralized platform for identifying, assessing, tracking, and reporting on organizational risks.

 ### Key Benefits